LEARN JAPANESE WITH SUKI DESU - CLICK HERE

 Symbolically this shows people who are broken can easily learn from these situations, becoming stronger and more valuable.
 This also shows that we should not be ashamed of our exposed wounds.

-The word [金継ぎ] is derived from ideogram gold [金] and connecting [継ぎ] where it literally represents the connection or repair using gold.
-Of course the alloy is not fully made of gold, but mixed with a lacquer or resin.
+The word [金継ぎ] is derived from the ideogram for gold [金] and to bind [継ぎ], which literally represents the connection or repair using gold.
+It is clear that the alloy is not entirely made of gold, but rather mixed with a lacquer or resin.

 Kintsugi - the art of transforming scars and imperfections